 - Check your portal notification for confirmation that the application has been received.

 Changes are rarely granted and only approved in exceptional circumstances.
-For more information please visit Examination Information
+For more information, visit:

 Internal assessment and attendance

-You may be eligible for Special Consideration in final examinations if you consider that your performance in any final examination has been seriously impaired by illness or other exceptional circumstances beyond your control at the time of, or in the 14 days immediately prior to the examination.
+You may be eligible for Special Consideration in final examinations if you think your performance in any final examination has been seriously impaired by illness or other exceptional circumstances beyond your control at the time of, or in the 14 days immediately prior to, the examination.